-One of the first things you’ll notice about Jakarta is that it has somehow managed to keep the hordes of tourists that head to Bali and Lombok at bay.
+One of the first things you’ll notice about the Indonesian capital is that it has somehow managed to keep the hordes of tourists that head to Bali and Lombok at bay.

 Here’s a city guide to the top things to do in Jakarta.